PeterStoyanov83/peter-stoyanov-coaching/EMAIL_SEQUENCES.md

 Here's what she told me after 30 days:

-*"Petar, I can't believe the difference.
+*"Peter, I can't believe the difference.
 Yesterday I presented to our board of directors and actually felt... confident?
 I connected with them instead of just reciting facts.
 Three board members approached me afterward with questions and compliments.
 This has never happened before."*

 **What changed for Maria:**
 - She stopped trying to memorize every word